 How much of the needed data is in ForC?

 Be sure to consider not just the number of records, but whether all of the data you’ll need is included.

+Be sure to consider how many records are available after you control for confounding factors.
+For example, if you want to consider only mature forests, be sure to exclude young forests before assessing the available data.

 If you’ll need more data than is already in ForC, would it be feasible to get it?